 If your business has high risks or revenue, you can extend your general liability insurance coverage with commercial umbrella insurance.
 Umbrella insurance increases your maximum policy limit, meaning your insurance company can cover more expensive lawsuits.

-Your business probably faces risks beyond what a general liability policy covers.
+Your business probably faces liability risks beyond what a general liability insurance covers.
 To get the protection you need, you can bundle these policies with general liability:

 General liability covers customer injuries, customer property damage, and advertising injuries.
 Professional liability insurance covers disputes over the quality of professional services.

 Almost all businesses need general liability insurance.
 But businesses that provide professional services need added protection from mistakes and unhappy clients.